Facts About Our Work

 Since 1996, Food For The Poor has been working in El Salvador through several partners, including New Horizons For The Poor Foundation, Fundacion Salvadorena para la Salud (Salvadorian Foundation for Health) and Caritas.
-El Salvador has 42 active projects in El Salvador, including five agricultural, eight animal husbandry, two aquaponics, six educational, six housing and nine community development projects that have several components.
+El Salvador has 15 active projects in El Salvador, including a youth center, vocational school, a market place and a school renovation.

 - We have built 543 homes

 - Food For The Poor works with 10 children's homes in El Salvador

 More About Our Work

 Food For The Poor also serves El Salvador through donations of goods.
 Shipments to El Salvador include food, medicine, healthcare items, shoes, clothing, furniture, building materials and educational supplies.

-- In the first six months of 2018, Food For The Poor shipped 135 tractor-trailer loads of aid to the country.
+- In 2018, Food For The Poor shipped 268 tractor-trailer loads of aid to the country.